-- Overseeing the search for qualified individuals to serve on the Board; - Recommending to the Board those director nominees who, in the Committee's opinion, the full Board should recommend for stockholder approval at the annual meeting or for election; - Assisting the Board in evaluating the continued suitability and effectiveness of incumbent director candidates, both individually and as a group;

-- Overseeing the administration of the Board, including reviewing and recommending the appointment of directors to committees of the Board and monitoring and reviewing the functions of the committees; - Developing, approving and reviewing the Company's Corporate Governance Guidelines; - Recommending the organization and structure of the Board; overseeing and reviewing annually the structure and effectiveness of the Board's committee system; and - Performing any other duties assigned to it by the Board.
+- Overseeing the search for qualified individuals to serve on the Board; - Recommending to the Board those director nominees who, in the Committee's opinion, the full Board should recommend for stockholder approval at the annual meeting or for election at such other times when vacancies exist or qualified candidates are identified and available; - Assisting the Board in evaluating the continued suitability and effectiveness of incumbent director candidates, both individually and as a group; - Overseeing the administration of the Board, including reviewing and recommending the appointment of directors to committees of the Board and monitoring and reviewing the functions of the committees; - Developing, approving and reviewing the Company's Corporate Governance Guidelines; - Recommending the organization and structure of the Board; - Overseeing and reviewing annually the structure and effectiveness of the Board's committee system; and - Performing any other duties assigned to it by the Board.

-The Risk Committee is currently composed of four members, Messrs.
-Shor (who chairs the Committee), Campion, Corey and Getz, all of whom are independent under the definitions and interpretations of NASDAQ.
+The Risk Committee is currently composed of three members, Messrs.
+Corey (who chairs the Committee) and Campion and Ms. Hickton, all of whom are independent under the definitions and interpretations of NASDAQ.
 Under the Risk Committee charter, adopted by the Board of Directors and available in the investor relations section of the Company's website at www.haynesintl.com, the Risk Committee is primarily responsible for, among other matters:

-- Reviewing and approving the Company's risk governance framework; - Setting the tone and developing a culture within the Company regarding risk; - Reviewing the strategic and operating risks identified by management, designating some or all of those risks to be subject to the Committee's oversight; - Reviewing periodic reports from management on the metrics used to measure, monitor and manage risks; - Reviewing the independence, authority and effectiveness of the risk management function, including staffing levels and qualifications; and - Approving the appointment of the CEO's designated Risk Officer.
+- Reviewing and approving the Company's risk governance framework; - Setting the tone and developing a culture within the Company regarding risk; - Reviewing the strategic and operating risks identified by management, designating some or all of those risks to be subject to the Committee's oversight; - Reviewing periodic reports from management on the metrics used to measure, monitor and manage risks;

+- Reviewing the independence, authority and effectiveness of the risk management function, including staffing levels and qualifications; - Approving the appointment of the CEO's designated Risk Officer; and - Attending to other matters as the Chair or other members of the Committee determine relevant to the Committee's oversight of strategic and operating risk assessment and management.